Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Geforce GTX 680 will be a lot (about 37%) better at AF than the Geforce GTX 760. (explain)
+Texel RateThe Geforce GTX 680 is a lot (approximately 37%) more effective at texture filtering than the Geforce GTX 760. (explain)

-Pixel RateThe Geforce GTX 680 is a little bit (more or less 3%) more effective at anti-aliasing than the Geforce GTX 760, and will be able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe Geforce GTX 680 will be just a bit (approximately 3%) more effective at full screen anti-aliasing than the Geforce GTX 760, and also will be capable of handling higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison